kanaria69/Mainecoco/README.md

-## The urge to sing the Lion King song is just a whim away.
+## I used to work for an origami company but they folded.